birc-ctib-2022/bed-1-tessa/README.md

 Yes because I do not worry about overlapping features complicating the input processing.
+We had the capacity to exploit the assumption that features are only one nucleotide long when we used the code in line 31 of bed.py where we defined the parse_line function.
+This function is the first step in processing the bed arguments files, and it states:
+"assert bed_line.chrom_start + 1 == bed_line.chrom_end"
+which means that we did not have to define the start and end of the features individually, the end of the feature is defined in terms of the start of the feature.
+However, in my actual code in query_bed.py, I manually establish the start and end of the feature based on the bed input which declares both, so I could remove this assertion in the function definition and still use query_bed.py to process bed files with longer, more general regions.

 If you did, what would it take to handle general regions?